Les Greenberg,

 ====

 I am duly licensed as an attorney with approximately 50 years of diversified experience involving litigation/arbitration of business and investment disputes.
-I have represented business entities, individual investors and more than 20 securities brokerage firms before arbitration panels in several forums and in various state and federal courts in hundreds of disputes.
+I have represented individual investors and more than 20 securities brokerage firms before arbitration panels in several forums and in various state and federal courts in hundreds of disputes.
+(See, e.g., Statement of Decision in Sulek v.
+BSA.)
 I have served as the Associate General Counsel and/or Compliance Director of a New York Stock Exchange Member Firm.
 I have served as a business/investment-dispute arbitrator for approximately 45 years.

 I serve as a public advocate for better corporate governance as Chairman of the Committee of Concerned Shareholders.
 Also, I advocate for fiscal responsibility of local government by expressing concerns about lack of effective internal controls to prevent and detect fraud, waste, and abuse.
 One major concern is establishing an independently managed fraud, waste, and abuse program and associated hotline that inspires confidence.
 Sometimes, it is difficult when a city evidences a sense of impunity.
 I served as legal counsel to the Ad Hoc Committee for Culver City Residents First during a bitterly contested political campaign.